 ANSWER: YES.
-If you choose to do so, you can fire any non-unionized employees who refuse to get vaccinated, so long as they neither genuinely belong to a religious sect or creed that forbids vaccination on religious grounds nor suffer from some recognized disability or medical condition that would demonstrably be aggravated if they were to be vaccinated.
+If you choose to do so, you can fire any non-unionized employees who refuse to get vaccinated, so long as they neither genuinely belong to a religious sect or creed that forbids vaccination on sincerely held grounds nor suffer from some recognized disability or medical condition that would demonstrably be aggravated if they were to be vaccinated.

 In neither of those exceptional situations can the employee be fired, due to the Ontario Human Rights Code, which provides special legal protections to both these small groups of employees.
 As indicated, all other Ontario employees, who do not fall into one or other of those two exceptional categories, enjoy no similar protections under the Code, and can all therefore be fired, with or without cause, if and when their employer chooses to fire them.

 It is important to note that the burden of proof lies on the employee to prove that he or she falls within either of those 2 extremely narrow exceptions that enjoy protection under the Code.
 That burden of proof is heavy, and as previously indicated, the number of employees who will be able to successfully discharge it will be statistically minuscule.
-For that reason, most if not all your employees who refuse to get vaccinated can be fired, if they fail to comply with your directive that they get vaccinated this summer, if you then choose to fire them over that issue.
+For that reason, most if not all your employees who refuse to get vaccinated can be fired, if they fail to comply with your directive that they get vaccinated, and if you then choose to fire them over that issue.

 7. When we fire an employee for refusing to get vaccinated, must we pay them termination pay and/or pay-in-lieu of notice?

-ANSWER: NO. If you choose to fire an employee for refusing to get vaccinated (despite the vaccine being available), you will probably not even have to pay them any termination pay or pay-in-lieu of notice, so long as (a) you can establish that their failure to get vaccinated poses a potential health risk to colleagues and clients in your workplace; and also so long as (b) you first provide them with a clear written directive advising them that their failure to get vaccinated by a specified future date will result in your replacing them with someone else who has been vaccinated.
+ANSWER: NOT LIKELY.
+If you choose to fire an employee for refusing to get vaccinated (despite the vaccine being available), you will probably not even have to pay them any termination pay or pay-in-lieu of notice, so long as (a) you can establish that their failure to get vaccinated poses a potential health risk to colleagues and clients in your workplace; and also so long as (b) you first provide them with a clear written directive advising them that their failure to get vaccinated by a specified future date will result in your replacing them with someone else who has been vaccinated.

 ANSWER: YES.
-You can indeed make unilateral changes to the job duties and/or job of any of your returning (non-unionized) employees this summer and fall, without their consent, so long as those changes, from an objective standpoint, do not significantly worsen their job.
+You can indeed make unilateral changes to the job duties and/or job of any of your returning (non-unionized) employees this fall, without their consent, so long as those changes, from an objective standpoint, do not significantly worsen their job.
 If those changes have a significant detrimental impact on the employee’s job or position within your organization, then those changes will be deemed by law to have triggered a constructive dismissal of that employee, thereby legally entitling him/her to claim constructive dismissal damages from you.